 Delivery of Dental Implant Restorations

 After the placement of your abutments, we will need to wait for the dental lab to custom craft your final restoration.
 Once we receive them from the lab, you’ll return to the dental office so we can attach your crown, bridge, or denture to the dental implant posts, recreating your flawless smile.

 Benefits of Dental Implants

 Your teeth consist of two parts: your root and your crown.
-Traditional tooth replacement options only replace the crown—not dental implants.
-They are the only solution to replace both.
-By surgically placing an implant post into your jawbone, it acts as a new root.
-This stimulates the jawbone to encourage new bone growth.
-As a result, your jawbone will fuse to the post to create a secure and stable foundation for your replacement tooth while also protecting your bone density.
+Traditional tooth replacement options only bring back the crown — but not dental implants.
+They are the only solution to recreate the entire tooth.
+Once the implant post is placed in your jaw, it fuses to the surrounding bone to create a secure and stable foundation for your replacement tooth while also protecting your bone density.
 This one-of-a-kind placement provides unmatched comfort, functionality, longevity, peace-of-mind, and so much more!

 Who Dental Implants Can Help

 Whether you’re missing one tooth, many teeth, or an entire arch, dental implants can rebuild a complete, confident smile that you’ll be excited to show off once again.
 First, we’ll ensure that you’re a good candidate for dental implants during your initial consultation by checking your oral health and jawbone density.
 Then, we’ll review all your tooth replacement options and help you choose the best type of dental implant for you!

 Who Is a Good Candidate for Dental Implants?

 Thankfully, practically any adult in good health suffering from missing teeth can get dental implants!
 However, not all our patients start out as good candidates.
 But there’s no need to worry!
 We’ll help you overcome whatever obstacles stand between you and the fully, healthy smile you deserve.
 Generally, you’re considered a good candidate for dental implants if you have: